 - there may be other questions that we’ve not yet considered

 At this point, the chances of success are slim.
-Even the definition of “success” would be contested.
+Even the definition of “success” isn’t clear.

 The Requirements Document

-These days, we start with a Requirements Document.
+Today when we implement IT projects, we always start with a Requirements Document.
 The goals of this document are to:

 - take into account the client’s wishes